LAST UPDATED – 2/20/26 – Carlsbad Caverns National Park Guide

 White Sands National Park

 There may not be a prettier landscape in the American Southwest than White Sands National Park.
 The water table found underneath the group at White Sands keeps the beautiful white sands from blowing away.
-Over the years, the accumulation of the sand has created some of the most spectacular and beautiful white sand dunes you will ever see.
-You can choose to visit and drive-thru the park or take a hike thru the dunes to get an up-close look at their beauty.
+Over the years, the accumulation of sand has created some of the most spectacular and beautiful white sand dunes you will ever see.
+You can choose to visit and drive through the park or take a hike through the dunes to get an up-close look at their beauty.

 Tombstone